erikflowers/weather-icons/README.md

 The icon designs are originally by [Lukas Bischoff](http://www.twitter.com/artill).
 The font has been modified slightly for icon-font usage, and turned into a HTML/CSS/LESS addon by [me (Erik)](http://www.helloerik.com).

 ### Collaboration
-If you feel so included to add icon ideas, icon art, or other fixes/changes to how the package works, feel free to help!
+If you feel so inclined to add icon ideas, icon art, or other fixes/changes to how the package works, feel free to help!
 I'd also love it if someone wanted to make this a component as well for bower, npm, component, etc. No idea how to do that myself (yet).

 ## Credit
 None of this would be  possible without [Bootstrap](http://www.getbootstrap.com), [Font Awesome](http://fontawesome.io/) and [Lukas Bischoff](http://www.twitter.com/artill).
 I just put it all together into a neat package.